With the ability to copy connected forms and entries, you can now access templates that harness this added level of automation.

 Lookup fields reference the entry data from connected forms to populate choice fields, or use in calculations and conditional logic.
 For example, you can reference a form that contains your Store Locations, Management Contacts or other data that appears in multiple forms or frequently changes.
 This enables you to more easily manage your forms by centralizing this data.

-Why would I use Lookups?
+Why Would I Use Lookups?

 Consider this scenario…